 You will need one for longer than 30 seconds exposures.

 Cool clothing will be required as the weather is lovely and warm this time of year with temperatures between 20-30C during the day.
 Saying that, a light jacket might be needed as it gets cooler during the early morning hours ☀ ☁ ❄.
 We also encourage you to bring some digital files of your previous work as there will be opportunities to discuss your portfolio and supply you with beneficial feedback.

 Although all 'Inspiring Photography Workshops' clients are covered by our public liability insurance, we recommend that you take your own travel insurance also.

 This photo workshop does not offer post processing tuition, please see here for further details.

 Dimitri Vasileiou is a highly acclaimed landscape photographer, writer and photographic workshop leader.
 A professional photographer for several years, he was born in Greece and currently resides in Scotland.

 Some of his work has been reproduced in the Daily Record newspaper and he has also had work published in a number of photography magazines and books.

 In 2011 Dimitri founded Landscape Photography Magazine.
 He is the editor and currently writing articles every month for the publication.

-We will visit various classic Tuscany villages during the day for some artistic and architectural photography.
+During the day we will visit various classic Tuscany villages where we will concentrate on artistic and architectural photography.
 This is also where we will be having lunch.